inuritdino/BayesForest/@tree/README.md

 ## Tree class

-Class *tree* of Matlab to draw tree architectures based on the cylinder representation.
+Class *tree* for Matlab to draw tree architectures based on the cylinder representation.